abhivermanit/DataBot/Warehouse Architecture.md

 columnar storage was before parquet as well

-parquet introduces something called row group
+parquet introduces something called row group - columnar + row group

 columnar storage depending upon the query ask just selects the columns that are required for the output